smheidrich/seekpath/README.rst

 then need to figure out how to remap the labeled k-points in the choice of cell you did.

+Note: SeeK-path returns, in output, a transformation matrix.
+You can use this to understand the relationship between your input cell and the one standardized by SeeK-path.
+More details can be found below in the section *Transformation matrix*.

 ---------------
 Explicit k path
 ---------------